 There was an overarching IPC policy and associated procedures in place.
 Review of these documents demonstrated that they were comprehensive and reflected legislative and best practice guidance in all areas.
-Staff told us there was a nominated lead who had responsibility for IPC and decontamination in the practice who had undertaken IPC and decontamination training in line with their CPD and had retained the necessary training certificates as evidence.
+Ms Donnelly told us there was a nominated lead who had responsibility for IPC and decontamination in the practice.
+The lead had undertaken IPC and decontamination training in line with their CPD and had retained the necessary training certificates as evidence.